CatalogueOfLife/portal/articles/beta-col/browse.md

 ---

 # Browse the Catalogue of Life Checklist
-Use this tree to explore the full classification from the current <a href="/beta-col/metadata">version {{site.metadata_base.current.version}}</a> of the COL Checklist.
+Use this tree to explore the full classification from the current <a href="/beta-col/metadata">version {{site.metadata_base.current.version}}</a> of the BETA COL Checklist.
-The **Find taxon** field allows for direct access using any name known to COL.
+The **Find taxon** field allows for direct access using any name known to the BETA COL.

 <div class="row" style="background: white; margin-top: 00px; margin-bottom: 00px">